JaylaCraddock/Recipe-Finder/README.md

 ## Detail Page Part 2

-On certain recipes it will use the Youtube API to give a visual auditorial option for users.
+On certain recipes it will use the Youtube API to give a visual and auditorial option for users.

 <img alt="Detail page when user clicks on a recipe from the results page." src="./recipe-finder-images/Screenshot 2026-01-04 234635.png" />